Levy FAQ

 Where does the State's portion of the money come from?

-What happens to the $26 million in state funding if the levy does not pass?
+What happens to the $26 million in state funding if the bond issue does not pass?

 The $26 million in state funding would go to another school district that is able to come up with their share of local funding.